antunes-beatriz/antunes-beatriz.github.io/index.md

 title: Home
 ---

-# Beatriz Antunes
+# Welcome

-**Bioinformatician | Data Scientist | Computational Biologist**

-Welcome!
 I'm a bioinformatics professional with expertise in RNA-seq analysis, computational biology, and data science.
 Currently working as a Bioinformatician at Universitätsklinikum Heidelberg, I combine strong technical skills in Python, R, and Unix with a passion for extracting meaningful insights from biological data.

 ## Current Position